solid/webid-profile/notes/New Model.md

 * can not depend on other apps following rdfs:seeAlso links inside Extended Profile Documents
 * can not depend on apps reading triples in Extended Profile Documents that do not have WebID as subject
-* are recommended but not required to include one space:preferencesFile link in the WebID Profile Document
-* are recommended but not required to follow the decision tree listed below when writing Solid Profiles

-### Decision Tree

-    Should the information be accessible to anyone other than the profile owner? yes ->  Should the information be available to all users and all apps that can see the profile? yes : write it in the Profile Document no  : write it in an Extended Document pointed to from the Profile Document no -> Should the information be available to all apps operated by the WebID owner? yes : write it in the Preferences Document no  : write it in an Extended Document pointed to from the Preferences Document